 Watering and Feeding

-The succulent needs a moderate level of watering throughout the summer.
+The succulent needs a moderate level of watering throughout the summer months.
 However, the plant needs less water in winter.

-Water only when the top 1” or 2” inches of soil start to dry out.
+Water only when the top 1” or 2” inches of soil dries out.

-Feed the plant twice a week in summer, using a liquid fertilizer or a slow-release fertilizer.
+Feed the plant twice a week in summer, using a liquid fertilizer, slow-release fertilizer, or liquid plant food for necessary nutrients.

 Soil and Transplanting

-- The succulent plant prefers humus-rich, well-drained, and fertile potting mix.
+- The Donkey ear succulent plant prefers humus-rich, well-drained, and fertile potting mix.

 - They also prefer potting soil with the right amount of loam, sand, and lava grit/pumice.

-- Transplant the flowering plant in early fall and leave it outside in a bright spot.
+- Transplant the flowering plant in early fall in a larger pot and leave it outside in a bright spot.

 - The cool temperature of the fall season will stimulate the growth of flower buds.